 There are many things to consider before you choose a solar installer for your house or project of any type.
-You need to ask yourself some questions and answer them before making the decision.
+You need to ask yourself some questions and answer them before making a decision.
 We have compiled a list of things you should ask yourself before choosing an installer.
 We tried to make it as impartial as possible and generic to all solar installations.

 1. Am I going to buy the cheapest system I can get for my money?

 If the answer is YES, then you don’t need to read any further.
 Go to Google and find as many solar installers in Ireland that you can, get quotes and order from the cheapest guy.
 More often than not, people don’t buy an engineered product, with a technical design and installation requirement from the cheapest guy.
 This can lean to cheap goods being installed in the easiest or cheapest way.
 The result is; poor performing system and substandard products used.
 Special tools and scaffolding is required and this is what scares many installers away.